argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --default-cache-expiration duration                         Cache expiration default (default 24h0m0s) --disable-compression                                       If true, opt-out of response compression for all requests to the server
       --dynamic-cluster-distribution-enabled                      Enables dynamic cluster distribution.
-      --enable-k8s-event none                                     Enable ArgoCD to use k8s event.
-For disabling all events, set the value as none. (e.g --enable-k8s-event=none), For enabling specific events, set the value as `event reason`. (e.g --enable-k8s-event=StatusRefreshed,ResourceCreated) (default [all])
       --gloglevel int                                             Set the glog logging level -h, --help                                                      help for argocd-application-controller
       --ignore-normalizer-jq-execution-timeout-seconds duration   Set ignore normalizer JQ execution timeout